 An application for financial aid cannot be considered until a student is admitted to the university in a degree-seeking program and enrolled in graduate coursework.
 To apply for a federal loan, an admitted student must file a Free Application for Federal Student Aid (FAFSA) annually online at www.fafsa.gov.
 When the FAFSA has been processed, the student will receive a Student Aid Report (SAR) and McKendree University (Title IV code: 001722) will receive the SAR electronically if McKendree University is listed as one of the schools on the FAFSA.
-Once the Office of Financial Aid receives this information and the student is enrolled, the student will then be notified of his/her aid eligibility.
-A student may be selected for verification by the federal government.
+Once the Office of Financial Aid receives this information and the student may be selected for verification by the federal government.
 If so, the Office of Financial Aid will notify a student regarding the documents needed to complete the process.
 Verification must be completed before any federal loans will be awarded or certified.